uasoft-indonesia/badaso-documentation-gen-1/docs/getting-started/installation.md

 ## Preparation
 Before using Badaso, please register on <a href="https://badaso.uatech.co.id/" target="_blank">Badaso</a> to get BADASO_LICENSE_KEY.
 This key must be included in the laravel project's .env.
 Here are the steps for registering and getting a license on Badaso Dashboard.

-1. Register, enter your data name, email and password
+1. On auth page, click "create and account" and enter your data on the given field

 ![register](assets/dashboard-register.png)

-2. Register, enter your data name, email and password
+2. Enter your validation token that send to your email.

 ![verify](assets/dashboard-verify.png)